Keeping Customers and Partners Satisfied with Jira Service Management Salesforce Integration

 With this integration use case, you can sync field updates on opportunities with specific Jira tickets.
 This can be automated to trigger ticket creation whenever a prospect reaches the proposal stage.

-Case 3: Filter Incoming Salesforce Cases Based on Jira Issue Type
+Case 3: Filter Incoming Salesforce Cases Based on Jira Work Type

-Exalate also allows teams to filter out incoming cases and sort them based on the type of issue.
+Exalate also allows teams to filter out incoming cases and sort them based on the type of work item.

 So let’s say you have three cases coming in from a customer: